Karanchuk/us_visa_rescheduler/README.md

 In this method only the paid account checks the available dates and will reschedule the appointment if a date is found in the given period.

-# no_payment (Not Recommended)
+# no_payment
 ## Requirements
 1. Docker
 2. One or multiple accounts without paid schedules
 3. One or multiple accounts with paid schedules

 In this method unpaid accounts check the closest available date and will reschedule the appointment of the paid accounts if a date is found in the given period.
-I have tested this method and I believe that the date that the unpaid accounts show is not accurate so I don't recommend using this method.
+Please note that the date that the unpaid accounts show may not be accurate.

 # poll_telegram_channel
 ## Requirements